 Everybody’s Talkin – Harry Nilsson

-Folk singer Fred Neil originally wrote this tune.
-He was a notable Greenwich Village artist who had the respect of performers such as Crosby, Stills, and Nash.
+Folk singer Fred Neil originally wrote this tune, a notable Greenwich Village artist.
 ‘Everybody’s Talkin” was first featured in the 1969 film Midnight Cowboy, which chronicles the life of a male prostitute in New York.
-Harry Nilsson eventually recorded a cover version, and it plays in Forrest Gump as he and Lieutenant Dan make their way through busy New York streets.
+Harry Nilsson eventually recorded a cover version, which plays as Forrest and Lieutenant Dan make their way through busy New York streets.

 Joy to the World – Three Dog Night

-Forrest Gump travels the world, and eventually, he finds himself in China because of his ping pong prowess.
+Forrest Gump travels the world, and eventually, finds himself in China because of his ping-pong prowess.
 This scene introduces viewers to Three Dog Night’s ‘Joy To The World,’ which was first made popular due to its strange opening line, “Jeremiah was a bullfrog.”